city-of-saint-louis/gis-asset-manager-ui/README.md

 ### **asset-manager-state.js**

-This file holds all of the state variables that are required for the asset chooser to function.
+This file holds all of the state variables that are required for the asset manager to function.
 Variables are declared and exported from this file and imported into the other files as needed.

 ### **asset-manager.js**